An investment in knowledge pays the best interest. — Benjamin Franklin

-Based on my experience, I offer education consulting and scholarship consulting services to help others navigate these processes using a non-intimidating approach.
+Based on my experience, I offer diversity and inclusion, education consulting and scholarship consulting services to help others navigate these processes using a non-intimidating approach.
 That said, the list of topics on which I can give advice is not exhaustive.

 - B.A.
 Hons.
 (Double Major in Political Science and Philosophy), York University, Glendon Campus, Toronto, Canada